-Presented in partnership with Central Arkansas Library System.
+In partnership with Central Arkansas Library System

 The William J. Clinton Presidential Center is the home of the Little Rock offices of the Clinton Foundation; the Clinton Presidential Library and Museum; the Clinton School of Public Service, the first institution in the nation to offer a Master of Public Service (MPS) degree; and is a managing partner of the Presidential Leadership Scholars program, a national bipartisan executive-style leadership development initiative.
 Additionally, the Clinton Center is a world-class educational and cultural venue offering a variety of educational programs, special events, exhibitions, and lectures, presenting a unique perspective of the work – past, present, and future – of the 42nd President of the United States, William Jefferson Clinton.

-Our renowned on-site restaurant, Forty Two, offers a variety of dining selections for Center visitors and locals alike.
-Stop by 11 a.m. to 2 p.m., Monday through Saturday to enjoy a delicious and affordable lunch featuring seasonal and locally grown ingredients.
-It’s farm-to-table in a modern museum setting.
-Admission fees are NOT required to dine at Forty Two; however, regular admission fees apply to tour the museum.
+Our renowned on-site restaurant, 42 bar and table, offers a variety of dining selections for Clinton Center visitors and locals alike.
+Featuring unparalleled views of the lighted pedestrian bridge and a menu with a delicious blend of local favorites and internationally-inspired cuisine, 42 bar and table ensures a presidential experience for every guest.
+Admission fees are NOT required to dine at 42 bar and table; however, regular admission fees apply to tour the museum.
 Visit Website

 The Clinton Museum Store, conveniently located in the lobby of the museum, offers a diverse selection of unique memorabilia and gifts, including books, accessories, collectibles, and more.
 The Museum Store also features items related to the current temporary exhibit.
 Admission fees are NOT required to shop at the Museum Store; however, regular admission fees apply to tour the museum.Visit Website